seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 There's little can be said in 't; 'tis against the
 rule of nature.
 To speak on the part of virginity,
 is to accuse your mothers; which is most infallible
 disobedience.
+He that hangs himself is a virgin:
+virginity murders itself and should be buried in
+highways out of all sanctified limit, as a desperate
+offendress against nature.
 Virginity breeds mites,
 much like a cheese; consumes itself to the very
 paring, and so dies with feeding his own stomach.
 Besides, virginity is peevish, proud, idle, made of
 self-love, which is the most inhibited sin in the
 canon.
 Keep it not; you cannot choose but loose
-by't: out with 't!
+by't: out with 't! within ten year it will make
+itself ten, which is a goodly increase; and the
+principal itself not much the worse: away with 't!

 **HELENA**
 How might one do, sir, to lose it to her own liking?